karmada-io/karmada/docs/working-with-gatekeeper.md

 # Working with Gatekeeper(OPA)

-[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) , is a customizable admission webhook for Kubernetes that enforces policies executed by the Open Policy Agent (OPA), a policy engine for Cloud Native environments hosted by [Cloud Native Computing Foundation ](https://cncf.io/).
+[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) , is a customizable admission webhook for Kubernetes that enforces policies executed by the Open Policy Agent (OPA), a policy engine for Cloud Native environments hosted by [Cloud Native Computing Foundation](https://cncf.io/).

-This document gives an example to demonstrate how to use the `Gatekeeper` to manage OPA policy.
+This document demonstrates how to use the `Gatekeeper` to manage OPA policies.

 ## Prerequisites
 ### Start up Karmada clusters

-You just need to clone Karmada repo, and run the following script in Karmada directory.
+You just need to clone Karmada repo, and run the following script in the Karmada directory.

 ```
 hack/local-up-karmada.sh